ssappati89/H-Bonding-networks/README.md

 # H-Bonding-networks
 Hydrogen bonding networks from electronegativity atom (X=O, N, S) to other electronegativity atoms via water (solvent) bridge.
+Here, we have used "Dijkstra Algorithm" for shortest part finding.
 Use C++ program to find the HB-network between desired X atoms.
 It will provide you the number of water (solvent) molecules between X1 to X2.